codenotallk/calculator-rust/README.md

 Now the architecture is like that.
 The next step is create a new service to consume all messages produced by calculate service.
 That's it.

+## Step 12

+We can produce records.
+Now we need a service to read these records.
+The architecture will be like that.

+We'll create a service called store.

+I'll clear the database first.
+We have the exactly the architecture showed here.

+The Calculate service create and process the operation.
+It sends to broker.
+The Store service consumes the record and stores into database.

+The Report service reads the database to send us a response with the data.
+That's it.